allenai/mup/README.md

 ## Test Data

 Test data will be released at the evaluation stage.
 See the timeline below.
+You can directly download the full data from this link.

 ## Evaluation Scheme